So your company is hunting "big game" in the government contracting world? Well, you are not alone.

 IDIQ Contract (Indefinite Delivery, Indefinite Quantity): See FAR 16.504(a).

-- Most used for: on-call service contract, A-E services and job ordering contracting.
+- Most used for: on-call service contracts, A-E services and job ordering contracting.

 - Why do they like it: Contracting officials at DoD cited flexibility as the main advantage for using IDIQ contracts, noting it was easier and faster to place an order under an existing IDIQ contract than to award a separate one when a separate need arose. *